JonasAlfredsson/docker-nginx-certbot/README.md

 used during the initial handshake of some ciphers.

-> :information_source: The very first time this container is started it might take a long time before before it is ready to respond to requests.
+> :information_source: The very first time this container is started it might take a long time before it is ready to respond to requests.
 Read more about this in the
   [Diffie-Hellman parameters](./docs/good_to_know.md#diffie-hellman-parameters)
   section.